valtoni/nginx-quic/README.md

 # Build with explicit versions and capture metadata
 ./build.ps1 -AlpineVersion 3.20 -NginxVersion 1.27.1 -QuicTlsRef openssl-3.2.2+quic1 -MetadataPath build-meta.json

+# Refresh metadata only (no build/push)
+./build.ps1 -MetadataPath build-meta.json -DryRun
 ```

 ## Nightly build workflow
 `.github/workflows/nightly-build.yaml` runs every day at 03:00 UTC (or manually) and will:
-1. Execute `build.ps1`.
+1. Resolve the next tag via `./build.ps1 -DryRun` and bail out early if `valtoni/nginx-quic:<nginx-version>-<quictls-ref>` already exists on Docker Hub.
+2. When the tag is new, execute the build/push with `build.ps1`.
-2. Read `build-meta.json`.
+3. Read `build-meta.json`.
-3. Insert a line in the table below with the versions and timestamps.
+4. Insert a line in the table below with the versions and timestamps.
-4. Commit the updated README.
+5. Commit the updated README.

 ## Nightly builds
 <!-- BEGIN_NIGHTLY_BUILDS -->